Openlayer named a top 100 AI company of 2022 by CB Insights!

 Step 3: Labelling the perturbed samples with the black-box model

-Then, these perturbed samples are fed to the black-box model, to see how it would predict them.
+Then, these perturbed samples are given to the black-box model, to see how it would predict them.
 These labeled samples will serve as a dataset to train an interpretable model.

 Step 4: Weighting